Mindy Finn: Career

 Finn was a vice presidential candidate for Evan McMullin's 2016 presidential campaign.
 Finn, who previously considered herself a "lifelong" Republican, distanced herself from the party under Donald Trump and other leaders, including Mitch McConnell and Paul Ryan.
 She was an early member of the Never Trump movement, and helped form a political action committee to support the movement.
 She has been credited for launching the 'NeverTrump' hashtag, and has been described as the "new face of the 'never Trump' Republicans".
 She also studied the nativism fueling Trump's rise.
 As a candidate, Finn advocated for paid time off for women, child care improvements, and tax law simplification.
 She also supported entitlement reform efforts around Social Security.

 In 2017, Finn and McMullin co-founded Stand Up Republic, which seeks to strengthen democracy in the U.S. Finn became executive director of the government accountability organization, which has chapters in eighteen U.S. states, as of 2020.
 Stand Up Republic has worked to defeat select Republican politicians, including Dan Bishop, Roy Moore, Devin Nunes, and Steve King, and supported the impeachment of Trump.
-In 2020, she was named one of sixteen inaugural Brewer Fellows to Unite America, a fellowship established by the Woodrow Wilson National Fellowship Foundation in partnership with Cultivate the Karass and the Unite America Fund.
-She founded and is chief executive of Citizen Data.
+In 2020, Finn was named one of sixteen inaugural Brewer Fellows to Unite America, a fellowship established by the Woodrow Wilson National Fellowship Foundation in partnership with Cultivate the Karass and the Unite America Fund.
+She founded and is chief executive of Citizen Data as of June 2020.
+Finn joined the Forward Party in March 2026 as Vice President of Advancement, responsible for fundraising, development, and donor engagement.

 Recognition

 Finn was named one of the "50 Politicos to Watch" by Politico in 2011.
 She was also included in the news organization's list of "top tweeters".
 Molly Ball described Finn's Twitter feed as "a cross section of her wide-ranging reading list, peppered with personal observations", and Finn had 4,650 followers, as of July 2011.
 For co-founding Engage, and for her work for Twitter, Washingtonian named Finn one of the "top 100 tech titans... mostly for her ability to mesh government and online strategy together".

 In 2013, Grace Wyler and Brett LoGiurato of Business Insider included Finn in their list of "the 50 hottest people in online politics" for her political and advocacy work on Twitter, writing, "Finn has played a key role in making Twitter the go-to social media platform in the political sphere."
 In 2017, Finn was one of eight recipients of the George Washington Alumni Association's Distinguished Alumni Achievement Award.